YoniGR94/Symulation-aplication-of-M-M/README.md

 ✅ Statistical analysis (mean, variance, hypothesis testing)

-✅ visualizations to highlight trends
+✅ Visualizations to highlight trends

 ✅ The interesting Question: can you eat each color two by two all the way to the end?